 8. The Goatse Security Fiasco

 iPads suffered a serious attack when a group that coined the name, Goatse Security, revealed a security flaw in an app provided by AT&T. The result: over 100,000 email addresses were released, providing personal information to dishonest individuals.
-At&T and Apple had to scramble for damage control, but it was too late to restore the confidence of many consumers.
+AT&T and Apple had to scramble for damage control, but it was too late to restore the confidence of many consumers.

 9. Trouble at South Shore Hospital